Lokinado/the-blog-explorer/README.md

 ```sh
 npm run start
 ```
-Express backend should run on localhost:8000
+Express backend should run on localhost:8000 <br>
 4. Install npm packages for frontend (in a new terminal window)
 ```sh
 cd the-blog-explorer/frontend